Language flags

 How to add language flags to Jekyll?

 As I’m writing my blog in two languages I thought it would be nice to show which posts are written in which language.
-Not that you can’t figure this out from a title itself.
-But why not to be absolutely clear on what you can expect from each post.
+Not that you can’t figure this out from the title itself.
+But why not be absolutely clear on what you can expect from each post?
 And that’s a good opportunity to do something in Jekyll and write a blog post about it.

 Get some flags

 First, you need to get some flags… not the actual flags but images of them.
 Personally, I’ve used Flag Sprites and generated two flags for two languages I’m supporting.
-Download them and unpack somewhere into your website folder.
-There is a nice readme file which explains how you can add flags to your website.
-We will start by adding CSS stylesheet to page template, simply paste below code to <head>
+Download them and unpack them somewhere in your website folder.
+There is a nice readme file that explains how you can add flags to your website.
+We will start by adding a CSS stylesheet to the page template, simply paste the below code to <head>

 section: